Newly Swissed Online Magazine

 Swiss Banknote - 100 Francs

-Even product labels need to be translated into at least one, or all three, national languages of Switzerland.
+Even product labels must be translated into at least one or all national languages of Switzerland.
 This helps protect the linguistic freedom of the local native speakers.
 For instance, Swiss military chocolate bars are labeled in all four official languages of Switzerland:

 Swiss Military Chocolate

 Romansh is not an official language of administration and is used more for communication within the language community.
-For example, Romansh speakers have the right to receive an answer in their mother tongue when reaching out to the federal administration.
+For example, Romansh speakers can receive an answer in their mother tongue when contacting the federal administration.

 German: The most widely spoken language of Switzerland